|

 disappeared into the sand dunes on the shore.

-was so small, and moved so fast, I lost
+and moved so fast, I lost track of it

-had gone from bad to worse.
-I didn't know
+from bad to worse.
+I didn't know where it

-where it was, whether it was still on the
+was, whether it was still on the shore or if

-shore or if it had gone into the water.
+it had gone into the water.
+I couldn't see

+just knew it was still there, somewhere.
 I

-couldn't see it, I just knew it was still

 to know if it was somewhere near me,